Gloria: What? You're so pretty!

 Amazonian types may feel the same way, because they often think guys aren't into them.
 As are pettankos, who may feel inferior to other girls' bigger endowments.
 While for others, it may have to do with being over their 'ideal weight'.

 Sometimes she might be a standard beauty, but feels unattractive because she's the wrong kind of beautiful.
 A girl with Raven Hair, Ivory Skin who's an absolute knockout to anyone with eyes might still feel she's unattractive because she's told the "ideal" is blue-eyed blonde.
 This one is especially common in the U.S.; the standard of beauty is an ideal that could be considered Northern European (blonde hair, blue eyes, tan complexion), which leaves a lot of girls in minority groups feeling this way. note

-This is often the basis behind a Beautiful All Along or She Cleans Up Nicely event; when a character who is seen (rightly or wrongly) as unattractive is gussied up and made the Belle of the Ball.
+This is often the basis behind a Beautiful All Along or She Cleans Up Nicely event, when a character who is seen (rightly or wrongly) as unattractive is gussied up and made the 'Belle of the Ball'.
 However, the main issue at hand is not how other characters see her, but the fact that she sees herself as unattractive.
 If the girl can realize her worth and attractiveness without a makeover, so much the better.